This field uses our powerful “Dot Walking” feature. If you’re not familiar with it, we recommend reviewing this article from the Knowledge Base first.

 Referencing Dynamic Calculated Fields

-Avoid using a Reference Field Type for this purpose.
-If you try to reference the dynamic field through a standard reference field, it won’t appear as an option when using dot.walking.
+Avoid using a Reference field type for this purpose.
+If you attempt to reference a dynamic field using a standard reference field, it will not appear as an option when using dot walking.

 Changing a Field’s Type

-In Servis.ai, once a field is created, its type (e.g., text, number, date, boolean) cannot be modified directly.
-This limitation helps ensure data consistency and prevents errors that could arise from incompatible data formats.
+In servis.ai, once a field is created, its type (e.g., text, number, date, boolean) cannot be changed directly.
+This limitation ensures data consistency and prevents errors caused by incompatible data formats.

-If you need to change the type of an existing field, you’ll need to follow these steps:
+If you need to change a field’s type, follow these steps:

-- Create a New Field: Go to the Form Fields tab on your App’s Settings and create a new field with the desired type (for example, switching from a text field to a number field).
+- Create a new field: Go to the Form Fields tab in your App settings and create a new field with the desired type.

-- Deactivate the Old Field: Once the transition is complete, you can choose to delete the original field or simply hide it from views to avoid confusion.
+- Deactivate the old field: Once the transition is complete, delete the original field or hide it from views to avoid confusion.